ClubObsidian/StaffDocuments/SERVERRULES.md

 Having **3+** messages in the chat box **is** considered spam!

+* If they are all the same or similar messages you can mute but a player may be having a conversation so use common sense when muting

 ####2.
 Don't flood the chat

 Flooding the chat is using excessive, unnecessary amounts of letters, numbers, and other characters.
-Example being: "wcvjgmnotwkujwcv" or "OOOOOOOOOOOOH MYYYYYYYYYYYYY GOOOOOOOOOOOOSHHHHH".
+Example being: "wcvjgmnotwkujwcv" or "OOOOOOOH MYYYYYYYYY GOOOOOOOOOSHHHHH".

 ####3.
 Don't use unicode characters
 Anything outside of ASCII characters is not allowed.